cqse/teamscale-jacoco-agent/agent/README.md

   Teamscale's UI.
 - `teamscale-commit`: the commit (Format: `branch:timestamp`) which has been used to build the system under test.
   Teamscale uses this to map the coverage to the corresponding source code.
 Thus, this must be the exact code commit from the VCS that was deployed.
-For an alternative see `teamscale-commit-manifest-jar`.
+For an alternative see `teamscale-commit-manifest-jar` and `teamscale-git-properties-jar`.

   If **Git** is your VCS, you can get the commit info via